input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 #### Block-tree update

-Updating the block-tree upon receiving a message for vote and block messages.
+Updating the block-tree upon receiving a message for vote and chain messages.

 ```agda
     data _[_]→_ : T → Message → T → Set where